gvazdas/svencoop/README.md

 # RTV

-Slightly modified version originally made by MrOats https://github.com/MrOats/AngelScript_SC_Plugins/blob/master/RockTheVote.as
+Slightly modified version originally made by MrOats.
+Fixed some bugs, added fvox countdown sounds.
+Votes may end prematurely if a threshold of players is met.

+https://github.com/MrOats/AngelScript_SC_Plugins/blob/master/RockTheVote.as

 ## Commands